 Trademark registration in India is ‘first to file’ basis.
-A trademark usually takes time to get registered even in the cases where trademark is not being opposed by a third party.
+A trademark usually takes time to get registered even in the cases where the trademark is not being opposed by a third party.
 Trademark applications are managed by the Office of the Controller General of Patents, Trade Marks, Industrial Designs and Geographical Indications.
-Branches for these offices are available in Mumbai, Kolkata, Ahmedabad, Delhi and Chennai.
-The application must be filled in accordance to territorial jurisdiction.
-The Trademark Registration in India assures the identification of service or product and its source, guarantees its quality & helps in advertisement of service or product.
+Branches for these offices are available in Mumbai, Kolkata, Ahmedabad, Delhi, and Chennai.
+The application must be filled in accordance with territorial jurisdiction.
+The Trademark Registration in India assures the identification of service or product and its source guarantees its quality & helps in the advertisement of service or product.

 The following documents are required for filing a Trade Mark Application in India:

 - Copy of Trademark or logo

 - Date of first use of the trademark in India, if used by you prior to applying.

 - Power of attorney to be signed by the applicant to authorize trademark agent.

 Trademark Registration Procedure

 The Trademark Registration Procedure involves following steps for Trademark registration in India:-

 - Selection of trademark agent: The place of business must be in India to file trademark application through an agent or attorney.
 The agent or attorney usually responsible for searching, preparing, filing and prosecution of the trademark.